fongc123/notes/Data Visualization/Multivariate Data.md

 The following approaches can be used to generate visualizations of multivariate data: **geometric projection**, **pixel-oriented** (i.e., layout density), **hierarchical display**, and **iconography**.

+[[Data Preprocessing#Reduction|Dimensionality reduction]] techniques can be used to reduce the complexity of the data.

 # Geometric Projection
 In <span style = "color:lightblue">geometric projection</span>, multidimensional datasets are mapped to a dimensional or arbitrary space.